brandontang892/brandontang892/README.md

 - 💬 Ask me about anything!
 Always happy to learn new things and meet likeminded individuals.
 - 📫 How to reach me: brandon_tang@college.harvard.edu
 - 😄 Pronouns: He/Him
-- ⚡ Fun facts: 2nd Degree Black Belt in Taekwondo | Sushi 🍣 and Burrito 🌯 Enthusiast | Naruto 🍥 Fan
+- ⚡ Fun facts: 2nd Degree Black Belt in Taekwondo | Sushi 🍣 and Burrito 🌯 Enthusiast